mvolkmann/blog/src/swift/CloudKit.md

    https://icloud.developer.apple.com/dashboard/home/teams/{your-team-id}.
 1. Sign in using your Apple Developer account
 1. Click the big "CloudKit Database" button.

-1. Click the container dropdown at the top and select the container name created above.
+## CloudKit Console

-## Dashboard
+To view the web-based CloudKit Console, click the "CloudKit Console" button in Xcode as described above OR follow these steps:

-To view the web-based CloudKit Dashboard:
+1. Browse `developer.apple.com`.

-- Browse `developer.apple.com`.
+1. Click "Account".
-- Click "Account".
+1. Sign in.
-- Sign in.
+1. In the left nav, click "CloudKit Console".
-- In the left nav, click "CloudKit Console".
+1. Click the "CloudKit Database" button.

-- Click the "CloudKit Database" button.
+Now that you are browsing the console:

-- Select a container from the dropdown at the top.
+1. Click the container dropdown at the top and select a container name being used by the app.
-- Select a database type: Public, Private, or Shared
+1. Select a database type: Public, Private, or Shared

 ### Schemas